Release date: April 20

 The Sonos Roam satisfies the Sonos Move’s shortcomings, resulting in perhaps the most attractive and accessible speaker from the company yet.
 Not only is $169 a fair asking price, it feels like a bit of a steal for the smart features and connectivity capabilities that come inside.
 You won’t get the all-encompassing, body-shaking sound of the brand’s larger offerings, but Auto TruePlay gives the Roam an edge over existing Bluetooth options.

-If you’re a homebody, the Sonos Move still might be a better choice.
+If you’re a homebody, the Sonos Move still might be a better choice (see our Sonos Roam vs. Sonos Move face-off for more details.)
 But the Sonos Roam is the best outdoor speaker for sound-lovers that don’t want to feel like they’re schlepping their soundtrack.
 Save the room in your bag for snacks, sleeping bags, swim towels and other adventure necessities — the Sonos Roam won’t weigh you down.